-On August 21, 2019, Council adopted a progressive Leaf Blower Ordinance that prohibits the use of all gas-powered (two-stroke or four stroke) leaf blowers citywide.
+In August 2019, City Council adopted Ordinance No. 2019-06, prohibiting the use or operation of any leaf blower powered by a gasoline combustion engine (two-stroke or four-stroke) within City limits.
 Additionally, the ordinance regulates the permitted hours of operation of all leaf blowers and prohibits leaf blowers from depositing waste (leaves, debris, etc.) onto a neighboring property, street, sidewalk, gutter, or storm drain.
-The ordinance went into full effect on January 20, 2020.
+The ordinance will take full effect on January 20, 2020.
+Residents may apply for a rebate to replace their gas-powered leaf blower by completing the Electric or Battery Powered Leaf Blower Rebate Application, which can be found on the City's website.